 “These people are really there so that families know there are different agencies all over this community that are in one place for that day, where they can find out how to make their child’s and their family’s life better,” Mauldin said.

 With the event now taking place in Southern California, more than 50 organizations will again come together on June 8 at the CBS Studio City lot to spotlight some of the best therapies and intervention programs available.
 The subjects covered will range from nutrition to sports programs to job training for teens and adults.

 “One of the booths that will be there will be Best Buddies.
 Best Buddies is like a mentor program in schools for kids who have special needs.
 Kids who don’t have special needs volunteer for Best Buddies and they take these kids to movies, they take them to dances… Stephanie loves her Best Buddies friends,” Steve said.

 This is a day of learning, as well as fun with plenty to do for kids.
 There will be prizes, entertainment and so much more.
 Plus, Stephanie will be there to greet you.

 “One of the great things about Stephanie is she’s very sociable, so anyone who comes to this event, she’ll want to come up and meet and see everyone,” Mauldin said.

 A big part of Stephanie’s Day is also the chance to connect.
 There will be a networking area to meet others dealing with the same issues.

 “If you go as a parent and meet other parents and you’re able to share some information about a resource or experience, it’s a day well spent,” Mauldin said.
 “I’m real excited about it.
 It’s made such a difference for families over time and I’m so happy we are able to bring it to Southern California.”

-As for Stephanie, she is doing great.
-She just completed her last year of public school and soon she will be transitioning into other programs, no doubt bringing that smile and joy wherever she goes.
+As for Stephanie, she is doing great and bringing that smile and joy wherever she goes.